 34. Standard Rules 1-3, subdivision (b), and 2-2, subdivision (a)(xii), required respondent, at a minimum, to develop an opinion of the highest and best use of the real estate, to state that opinion, and to summarize the support and rationale for that opinion.
 Respondent used an extraordinary assumption as the basis for his opinion.
 Specifically, respondent opined that the highest and best use for the property was as vacant land, but also as an improved two-unit property.
 Respondent failed to summarize the support for his opinion.
-Respondent inappropriately used an extraordinary assumption instead of reporting a summary of the support for his opinion of highest and best use.
+Respondent inappropriately used an extraordinary assumption of the support for his opinion.